francoansaldi7/proyecto_integrador/README.md

 git clone <Repository_URL>
 ```

-2. Create a New Branch: From the 'dev' branch, create a new branch with a descriptive name for the feature or fix you're going to implement.
+2. Create a New Branch: From the `dev` branch, create a new branch with a descriptive name for the feature or fix you're going to implement.
 This ensures that each task has its own separate branch:

 ```BASH